Covid-19: Delhi announces weekend curfew. Here is a list of what is not allowed

 Auditoriums, malls, gyms and spas will be closed as the city recorded more than 17,000 new cases in its highest one-day rise since the pandemic began.

-Delhi Chief Minister Arvind Kejriwal on Thursday announced weekend curfew in the city to break the transmission chain of Covid-19.
+Delhi Chief Minister Arvind Kejriwal on Thursday announced a weekend curfew in the city to break the transmission chain of Covid-19.
 This will be in effect from 10 pm on Friday to 6 am on Monday.

 The chief minister’s announcement came a day after Delhi reported 17,282 new coronavirus cases in the highest single-day rise since the pandemic broke out in January 2020.
 The test positivity, which is the percentage of people testing positive for Covid-19 out of the total tests conducted, jumped to 15.92%.

 “Imposing these restrictions right now are very important and I hope everyone will cooperate with the government,” Kejriwal said after a meeting with Delhi Lieutenant Governor Anil Baijal and other top officials.
-“We will also be enhancing out enforcement drive to ensure people are maintaining social distancing and wearing masks.”
+“We will also be enhancing our enforcement drive to ensure people are maintaining social distancing and wearing masks.”

 He added that there were over 5,000 beds vacant for treatment of coronavirus patients.
 “Please do not insist on a hospital of your choice,” he said.
 “There may be three to four hospitals that do no have any beds left but that does not mean that there are no beds left in the entire city.”